 The destruction of underwater cultural heritage (UCH) has increased rapidly in the last two hundred years mainly driven by direct and indirect impacts from people.
 However, with climate change and...

-Andy Viduka is a PhD candidate in archaeology at the University of New England, continuing his research in linking community outcomes with the discovery and protection of underwater cultural heritage.
+Dr Andy Viduka's research interest includes linking community outcomes with the discovery and protection of underwater cultural heritage.
 Andy is a keen environmentalist and loves spending time with his family, gardening, travelling, swimming, diving and taking photos.
 He has great aspirations to learn Croatian, Greek and guitar but never seems to have time.

 Craig has been diving since 1984 and worked as a diving instructor in South Africa, Greece and Israel, with a keen but amateur interest in wrecks.
 Professionally, Craig is the Director of the Marine and Shipping Law Unit and Professor in the TC Beirne School of Law, University of Queensland.
 Before a career in Law, Craig served as a naval officer in the South African Navy.

-President for Marine Life Society of SA, Secretary for Scuba Divers Federation of SA, Committee Member for Redmap, Contributor for Dive Log magazine
+President for Marine Life Society of SA, Past Secretary & Past Historian for Scuba Divers Federation of SA, Committee Member for Redmap Steering Committee, regular contributor for Dive Log magazine

 International Student at Flinders University - Master Environmental Management Dive Master PADI Wreck Diver IANTD Scientific Diver NAUI Scuba Diver since 1988